Our Mission at Mountain View Vineyard

 Winery, Brewery, & Distillery together in the Poconos!

-It has always been our mission to create the greatest experience for our guests by providing them with the finest products possible made with the least amount of chemical intervention both in the vineyard and winemaking process.
+It has always been our mission to create the greatest experience for our guests by providing them with the finest products possible made with the least amount of chemical intervention in the vineyard, winemaking, and brewing process.

 Our goal is to leave our farm in better condition than when we bought it.
 To that end, we minimize the use of fungicides by growing disease resistant grape varieties.
 To minimize the use of herbicides, we mulch around the base of the vines, which not only suppresses weeds, but also helps retain moisture from the rainfall & promotes the growth of beneficial fungi and microbial activity by adding organic matter to the soil.